anjagiudici/website/content/publication/gingrichetal2022/index.md

 # Publication name and optional abbreviated publication name.
 publication: "In *The Oxford Handbook on Education and Globalization*, eds.
-Paola Mattei and Jacqueline Behrens (in press).
+Paola Mattei, Xavier Dumay, Eric Mangez, and Jacqueline Behrens (in press).
 Oxford: Oxford University Press"
 publication_short: ""